Boosting Object Representation Learning via Motion and Object Continuity: Introduction

-In our experimental evaluations, we show the benefits of the novel MOC training scheme for object-centric learning for downstream tasks.
-For this we integrate the SOTA object discovery model, SPACE~\cite{SPACE2020} into MOC, denoted as SPOC.
-We quantify the benefits of our scheme instantiated with SPOC over the baseline model through different metrics that highlight several important properties of the approach and greatly improve task performances in few-shot classification and playing Atari games.
-In summary, our contributions are the following:
+In our experimental evaluations, we show the benefits of the novel MOC training scheme for object-centric learning for downstream reasoning tasks.
+For this, we integrate the models SPACE~\cite{SPACE2020} and Slot Attention~\cite{locatello2020slotattention} into MOC and quantify the benefits of MOC over the base models through a variety of metrics that highlight important properties of the training scheme.
+Importantly, and in contrast to previous works, we show the improved quality of MOC trained object encodings for downstream reasoning task performances such as playing Atari games and few-shot object classification.
+In summary, we show that \textbf{inductive biases extracted from motion and object continuity are enough to boost object encodings of a predisposed object discovery model for downstream reasoning tasks}.